SceltQ/Creative-PS-scripts/README.md

 # Creative-PS-scripts
-All scripts made for Growpai!
+Scripts only work on Growpai

+All scripts encrypted so skids wont steal / sell it